 Starting in September, the trading volume is expected to pick up as the 4th quarter earnings come into play.
 This year is especially important because of the November presidential election.
-This coupled with the January Effect (my bullish prediction for 2012) will make the upcoming months worthy of watching.
+This coupled with the January Effect will make the upcoming months worthy of watching.

 Let’s look at the specifics…